 On the wrong side, attach the straps at the neck and waist.

 - Make sure the strap is firmly secured by sewing in a square on the right side of the apron.
-Extra reinforcement can be added by sewing an X through the middle of the square.
+Extra strength reinforcement can be added by sewing an X through the middle of the square.

 - Before attaching the neck strap, ensure it is a comfortable length.
 Cut it shorter if necessary.

-Step 8 - Pocket (Optional)
+Step 8 - Apron with Pockets Pattern (Optional)

 - Press the top over by ¼ inch (6mm), then ¾ inch (2cm) again.
-Stitch across the top hem.
+Stitch across the top hem with a straight stitch.

-Now you have made a simple, straightforward apron.
+Now you have made a simple, straightforward handmade apron.
 Mastering the plain apron is easy, but you may want to make a few additions to decorate the apron or add detail to the hem or the pocket.

 - Appliqué something on the front to resonate with your favorite food or personality.
 Cupcakes are always popular with cooking themes.
 Cut out the necessary shapes and stitch the appliqué onto the apron with small running stitches.
 Iron some fusible interfacing to the back of the shapes to give them more body and prevent fraying.
 Cut out shapes or pictures of fruit and vegetables to appliqué too.
 Use pinking shears if you prefer a quick and easy way to neaten the shapes before you sew them.